Tuesday, September 24, 2019 | 7:00 PM EDT - 9:00 PM EDT

 Craig B. Allen Carla A. Hills Henry A. Kissinger Evan G. Greenberg Wang Yi Stephen A. Orlins

-The National Committee on U.S.-China Relations and the US-China Business Council, in cooperation with the Council on Foreign Relations and the U.S. Chamber of Commerce, were pleased to welcome Chinese State Councilor and Foreign Minister Wang Yi at a dinner on September 24, 2019.
+The National Committee on U.S.-China Relations and the US-China Business Council, in cooperation with the Council on Foreign Relations and the U.S. Chamber of Commerce, welcomed Chinese State Councilor and Foreign Minister Wang Yi at a dinner on September 24, 2019.

 This event continues a National Committee tradition of welcoming every senior Chinese leader to the United States since Deng Xiaoping’s historic visit in 1979.